cision/rover-ui/src/components/EasyPill/README.md

 Easy pills come with a delete action by default.
 If you provide an `onDelete` function as a prop, it will show up automatically.

+Easy pills show a tooltip in delete action.
+If you provide an `onDelete` functions as a prop and `tooltip` prop but no `actions`.

 **TODO**: The easy pill's actions should be in a small dropdown with an ellipsis icon that triggers it.

 ## Examples